Zone-specific review

 Where demand starts

-What a credible project looks like
+What a solid project looks like

 Document the controlled area, movement pattern, access rules, and visibility pressure before discussing response options.